 Well, I'm proud of the Tea Party.

-Uh I don't think there's any question about their toughness.
+I don't think there's any question about their toughness.

-Well, you know, they were so popular we don't have any more.
+Well, you know, they were so popular, we don't have any more.

 Can I print some more?

-Uh well you gotta talk to our licensing division.
+Well, you've got to talk to our licensing division.

 Okay.

-Well, it'll give those things away.
+Well, we'll give those things away.

 Okay.